 Your wallet’s footprint is derived from the sum of Ethereum Gas consumed for transactions leaving your wallet, multiplied by a best-guess estimated emissions factor.
 The emissions factor was derived from the energy mix and geographic location of Ethereum mining pools.
 Read more about our methodology in the Offsetra Knowledge Base.

 We are confident these numbers are very fair, accurate, and up-to-date.
-However you should be aware that this approach does not model nor predict the complex forces which drive future mining power and future emissions (see below).
+However you should be aware that this approach does not model nor predict the complex forces which drive future mining power and future emissions (see above).

 Bitcoin, Ethereum and many other blockchains utilize a proof-of-work as a mechanism for disincentivizing foul-play and enforcing consensus and agreement between validators.